ricktjwong/pdf2md-cli/README.md

 # pdf2md-CLI

 Based on the convert made by https://github.com/jzillmann/pdf-to-markdown.
-This started as a bare ink CLI project, adding the elements required for the pdf2md along the way, to minimise dependency clashes.
+This started as a CLI project, adding the elements required for the pdf2md along the way, to minimise dependency clashes.

 Instructions to run:
 <pre>